Not all trees are created equal, and neither are chippers.

 With an astounding Janka rating of 2620, however, Osage-orange isn't a wood that anyone with a consumer-grade chipper shredder can break down.
 Plus, due to the long, sharp spines along its stems and the sap inside its branches and fruit, which can cause skin irritation, Osage-orange is best left to the pros to handle.

 But black locust is a durable wood with plenty of uses:

 The reason that the lumber industry hasn't invested more in these sturdy, plentiful trees is their susceptibility to the locust borer, an insect that can destroy these trees with ease.

 Due to its Janka rating of 1700, though, black locust is a type of wood that's impossible for the industry to completely ignore, and difficult for any chipper but the strongest ones to chip.

 Freshly cut green bamboo is some of the densest wood you'll find, however.
 To cut through fresh bamboo, you need a heavy-duty commercial chipper with knife blades approximately four to six inches long and rectangular in shape

 You'll want a large commercial-grade chipper shredder for this kind of a load.
 The shredding capability will be useful for processing the fronds, and the commercial strength of the chipper blades will enable you to chip wood from the trunk.

 Melaleuca trees are native to Australia.
-However, they were introduced to Florida, where they proved to be quite invasive and spread all over the state's forests.
+However, they were introduced to the U.S. via the coastline states of California and Florida, where warm climates allowed them to thrive.

-Chipping a melaleuca tree requires a large commercial-grade chipper, but it can generate supplemental income.
-Melaleuca wood chips are the most termite resistant of all.
-They're popular for use in landscaping and can be sold to landscapers and homeowners alike.
+Because unseasoned melaleuca wood falls around 1530 on the Janka scale, chipping a melaleuca tree requires a large commercial-grade chipper, but it can generate supplemental income.
+Melaleuca wood chips are incredibly resistant to termites.
+As a result, they're popular for use in landscaping and can be sold to landscapers and homeowners alike.